-Five things to know about Seahawks rookie running back Chris Carson
+Meet Seahawks rookie Chris Carson: Why he fell in the draft and how he locked up a roster spot

 He has also long been an avid follower of football and picked the Steelers as a favorite team when he was young saying he especially liked Pittsburgh running backs Willie Parker and Jerome Bettis — each stars of the team that beat the Seahawks in Super Bowl XL.

 “Fast Willie Parker was my favorite running back growing up,’’ he said of the player who scored a 75-yard TD run against Seattle in the Super Bowl.
-“But it’s weird because we have like two different playing stules.
+“But it’s weird because we have like two different playing styles.
 But I loved his game.’’

-2, Carson was a star at Parkview High in Lilburn, Ga., and thought he was headed to play at the University of Georgia until suffering an ACL injury as a senior.
+2. Carson was a star at Parkview High in Lilburn, Ga., and thought he was headed to play at the University of Georgia until suffering an ACL injury as a senior

 Carson had already scored 17 touchdowns in nine games as a senior when he tore his ACL after catching a pass and being hit by a defender in the legs during his school’s homecoming game.

 Carson had an offer from Georgia and thought he was headed to play there before the injury.
-But dealing with the injury helped lead to his grades to slip a bit — his mother, Dina, once told NewsOK.com that “his senior year, he kind of lost focus’’ and other schools pulled their offers due to the injury.
+But dealing with the injury helped lead to his grades slipping a bit — his mother, Dina, once told NewsOK.com that “his senior year, he kind of lost focus’’ — and other schools pulled their offers due to the injury and academic concerns.
 Carson instead headed to Butler (Kan.)
 County Community College.

 “It was tough, you know, just seeing a lot of my offers go away and having to take that Juco route,’’ he said.
 “But I had a lot of support — my family pushing me and helping me along.
 Mentally I overcame it and then physically I beat it, too.’’

-3, He was headed back to George following junior college before a late recruiting visit by Oklahoma State coach Mike Gundy helped sway him.
+3. He was headed back to George following junior college before a late recruiting visit by Oklahoma State coach Mike Gundy helped sway him

-After rushing for 994 yards and averaging 7.1 yards per carry as a sophomore at Butler County, Carson was regarded as one of the top junior college recruits in the country and appeared headed back to finally play at Georgia before Gundy came up with a plan to try to win him over during a home recruiting visit — bringing Barry Sanders’ Heisman Trophy along with him and letting Carson hold it.
+After rushing for 994 yards and averaging 7.1 yards per carry as a sophomore at Butler County, Carson was regarded as one of the top junior college recruits in the country and had committed again to Georgia before Gundy came up with a plan to try to win him over during a home recruiting visit — bringing the Heisman Trophy Barry Sanders won in 1988 along with him and letting Carson hold it.

 That, along with what Carson regarded as a better overall immediate opportunity at tailback, led Carson to sign with the Cowboys where he was a team captain and voted the team’s Most Outstanding Player as a senior in 2016 rushing for 1,076 yards overall in two seasons despite missing five games due to injury.

-4, Questions about his speed and durability helped lead to his fall to the seventh round in the draft — but Pete Carroll loved him.
+4. Questions about his speed and durability helped lead to his fall to the seventh round in the draft — but Pete Carroll loved him

 If Carson becomes the standout his early preseason work shows might be possible then it will only raise more questions about why he fell to the seventh round.

 The answers lie mostly in concerns about his durability and speed.
 Carson had a sprained ankle that bothered him in 2015 and then a broken thumb in 2016 along with the ACL in high school.
-He also pulled a hamstring and didn’t participate in shuttle drills at the NFL Combine.
-Also, his longest run at OSU was 26 yards which led the NFL.com scouting profile of Carson to conclude that he “lacks explosive, playmaking ability.’’
+He also pulled a hamstring and didn’t participate in shuttle drills at the NFL Combine in February.
+Also, his longest run at OSU was 26 yards, which in part helped lead NFL.com in its scouting profile of Carson to conclude that he “lacks explosive, playmaking ability.’’

 Carroll, though, leapt when he saw Carson still available in the seventh round saying on the day of the draft that “I was hanging on Chris Carson. ..
 I really love this guy because he is so physical and tough the way he ran.’’